YouTube now on T-Mobile's 'Binge On' after earlier spat

 NEW YORK (AP) — T-Mobile and YouTube have come to terms after a public spat over the phone company's "Binge On" video streaming service.

-As a result, most T-Mobile customers can, starting Thursday, watch YouTube videos without using up their cellphone data.
+That means most T-Mobile customers can now watch YouTube videos without using up their cellphone data.

 YouTube, which is owned by Alphabet, didn't like that T-Mobile then delivered all video in DVD-level quality, which is worse than HD — even video from companies that hadn't joined Binge On.